Krems an der Donau – Sights and tips for connoisseurs

 One-time free entry with the Lower Austria Card

-We end our tour of Krems with the way back on the Obere Landstraße back to the Steiner Tor.
+We end our tour through Krems with the return journey along the Obere Landstraße back to the Steiner Tor.

 Krems on the Danube restaurants